Cage the Elephant (album)

 Cage the Elephant is the debut studio album by American rock band Cage the Elephant.
 The album was produced by Jay Joyce and released on 23 June 2008, in Europe by Relentless Records, and on 24 March 2009, in the United States by RCA/Jive Label Group.
 It was certified platinum by the RIAA and spawned four singles.

+Background and music

+In 2006, after the band had played extensively in their local scene in Bowling Green they signed with Relentless Records, and relocated to London where they record their first album, seeking a broader audience in the UK’s indie rock market.
+The album recorded in a very short period of time with producer Jay Joyce later noting that it was "very live and done very quickly.”

+The album featured a garage rock sound with gritty guitar riffs and loose, energetic rhythms.
+The album also featured some elements of blues as well.
+The lyrics touch upon rebellion, individuality, morality, along with search for meaning and authenticity, while also taking shots at the music industry.

 Chart performance

 Cage the Elephant debuted on the UK Albums Chart at number 38 in its week of release, and debuted at number 171 on the Billboard 200, later rising to number 67.
 On the release of the band's second album, Thank You, Happy Birthday, Cage the Elephant reappeared on the Billboard 200, this time reaching number 59.
+It also peaked at number 69 on the Billboard Canadian Albums.

 Singles

 The first and second singles from the album, "Free Love" and "In One Ear", did not make significant impact on any charts.
 However, the third single "Ain't No Rest for the Wicked" (from its original 2008 release) reached number 32 on the UK Singles Chart, and a later 2009 US release reached number 3 on the Alternative Songs chart, number 8 on the Mainstream Rock Tracks chart, and number 83 on the Billboard Hot 100 pop chart.
 Although it was their most successful and most popular single to date, it did not reach number one on the Alternative Songs chart like "In One Ear" and "Back Against the Wall", but it actually had more airplay on alternative rock radio stations than the other two and it was also the most played Cage the Elephant song on the radio.
 It was also used in numerous television spots, becoming their most popular single so far.
 "Back Against the Wall" was the fourth single from the album and reached number one on the Billboard Alternative Songs chart, number 26 on the Mainstream Rock Tracks chart, and number 12 on the Rock Songs chart.
 The song "Ain't No Rest for the Wicked" was used in the opening cutscene to the video game Borderlands.